IT Outsourcing in Eastern Europe: 2026 Market Overview

 Problem #2: Work attitude.
 Since most Indian programmers are paid low wages, they often undertake multiple projects simultaneously.
 That’s why it’s common for them to show low motivation, dedication, and accountability.
 As a result, there’s a risk that performance will not meet the client’s expectations.

 Problem #3: Culturalmentality.
-Today, this remains one of the main stumbling blocks to effective cooperation between American tech companies and Indian developers.
-India is a highcontext culture where communication is generally more indirect than in most Western countries.
+Today, this remains one of the primary obstacles to effective cooperation between American tech companies and Indian developers.
+India is a high-context culture where communication is generally more indirect than in most Western countries.
 That’s why what is said may have multiple interpretations depending on the context of the interaction, which can lead to misunderstandings and challenges at work.

-Result: When it comes to price-to-quality ratio, India falters in comparison with other locations, such as Eastern Europe or Latin America.
+Result: When it comes to the price-to-quality ratio, India lags behind other locations, such as Eastern Europe or Latin America.

-2. China’s IT outsourcing pitfalls scare away more and more companies
+2. China’s tech outsourcing pitfalls scare away more and more companies

 Known for its enormous tech talent pool, China has been luring foreign tech companies to leverage the benefits of software outsourcing by getting diverse expertise and technology.
 However, with the rapid expansion of the outsourcing market, the drawbacks of tech development delegation to China have become more vivid.
-According to the report by the American Chamber of Commerce in China, approximately 30% of US companies operating in China are considering exiting, with 41% of R&D companies expressing a desire to leave.
-And here’s why:
+Even last year, foreign direct investment dropped by 27.1% –the lowest level since 2016.
+So why are international companies choosing not to enter the Chinese market?

 Problem #3: The 12-13-hour time difference.
-Such a large gap with the main development centers in the US may cause difficulties in scheduling online meetings and providing real-time feedback, which can result in delays in your product development.
+A significant gap with the main development centers in the US may cause difficulties in scheduling online meetings and providing real-time feedback, potentially resulting in delays in your product development.
 And this, keep in mind, is arguably the most critical factor in today’s highly competitive market.

 Result: Many tech companies are turning to EE and LATAM to establish their tech operations.
-Keep reading to discover the key differences between software outsourcing in Eastern Europe and Asia.
+Continue reading to learn about the key differences between software outsourcing in Eastern Europe and Asia.

 Amidst the rise of the gig economy and the persistent challenge of finding skilled talent, technology companies are increasingly turning to outsourcing in Eastern Europe and other offshoring regions to fuel their growth.
 In fact, Business Process Outsourcing (BPO) stands out as a dominant force in the global outsourcing market, with forecasts predicting its market size to reach $603.4 billion by 2032, growing at a 9.1% CAGR.